ncguilbeault/BayesianLinearRegression/README.md

 Alternatively, you can install Bonsai globally on the machine or in a seperate folder and manually install the packages found in the Bonsai.config file by going to `Manage Packages` and installing them.

 Once Bonsai and the required packages are installed, launch Bonsai and select `Open file` from the menu.
-Navigate to the subdirectory called `workflows` and select one of the three workflows.
+Navigate to the subdirectory called `workflows` and select one of the workflows.

+For workflows that calculate the posterior by tracing all data points back to the prior:
 - `BayesianLinearRegression`: when this workflow is run, it will render the original 3x4 panel figure at runtime.
+Calculates the posterior using all observed data points traced back to the prior.
-- `OnlineBayesianLinearRegression_KeyDown`: whenever a key is pressed, a new data sample is generated and the likelihood/posterior distribution is updated
+- `OnlineBayesianLinearRegression_KeyDown`: whenever a key is pressed, a new data sample is generated and the likelihood/posterior distribution is updated.
+Calculates the posterior using all observed data points traced back to the prior.
-- `OnlineBayesianLinearRegression_Timer`: a new data sample is generated and the likelihood/posterior distribution is updated every second
+- `OnlineBayesianLinearRegression_Timer`: a new data sample is generated and the likelihood/posterior distribution is updated every second.
+Calculates the posterior using all observed data points traced back to the prior.

+For workflows that take only the likelihood of the last data point to update the posterior in a sequential manner:
+- `OnlineBayesianLinearRegression_KeyDown_SequentialUpdates`: whenever a key is pressed, a new data sample is generated and the likelihood/posterior distribution is updated.
+Calculates the posterior by combining the prior with the likelihood of the last data point scaled by a factor determined by the precision (beta).
+- `OnlineBayesianLinearRegression_Timer_SequentialUpdates`: a new data sample is generated and the likelihood/posterior distribution is updated every second.
+Calculates the posterior by combining the prior with the likelihood of the last data point scaled by a factor determined by the precision (beta).

 If the visualizer does not display, double click the `FigureGeneration` node (in the main workflow) while the workflow is running to bring up the visualizer window.
 Additionally, you can right click the `FigureGeneration` node, go to `Show Visualizer`, and then select the `TableLayoutPanelVisualizer`.
 You may have to restart the workflow to see the figure at runtime.